browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 &nbsp;

-# COPRTHR direct run-time API
+# COPRTHR Direct Run-Time API

-The COPRTHR direct run-time API provides a convenient set of calls for accessing a co-processor device including malloc()-style functions for device memory allocation, a stream model for non-blocking asynchronous device operations, a threading model based on a direct extension of the pthread API for co-processors, and signaling support between threads of execution on the host and co-processor device.
+The COPRTHR direct run-time API provides a convenient set of calls for accessing a co-processor device including malloc()-style functions for device memory allocation, a stream model for non-blocking asynchronous device operations, a threading model based on a direct extension of the Pthreads API for co-processors, and signaling support between threads of execution on the host and co-processor device.

 &nbsp;